wkomal9698/devTinder/homework.md

 Create a user schema and user model
 Create POST /signup API to add data to database
-Push some documents using API calls from Postman/ Talend
+Push some documents using API calls from Postman/ Talend Error handling using try, catch

+JS Object vs JSON (difference)
+Add express.json() middleware to your app
+Make your signup API dynamic to receive data from the end user